openforis/sepal-doc/docs/source/team/contribute.rst

         my_page
         page3

-The title of your page should appear as a link in the **Section navigation** panel on the left side of your browser.
+The title of your page should appear as a link in the **Section navigation** pane on the left side of your browser.

 If you forget to link your page, you will see the following message:

 .. code-block:: red